 Throughout my life reading and writing have always been my strong suit in academia.
 Growing up in West Orange, New Jersey sports were intertwined with my upbringing.
 My family shares memories of me waking up early at six-years-old watching NBC's Good Morning America with my dad, while he read me the New York Times sports section before traveling into New York City for work each day.
 Without realizing it this is where my passion for journalism began, and my love for sports has always been a part of who I am.

 I started taking a journalism class that was offered as a yearly general education course at West Orange High School.
 Soon after I joined my high school's newspaper, and followed my passion for sports by covering each of the athletic teams in my high school.
 Since I played for the varsity soccer team starting my freshman year, that was the one team I was not able to cover.
 Early on this taught me the importance of objectivity in journalism.
-Learning how to be consistently be objective was difficult at times.
+Learning how to be consistently objective was difficult at times.
 When I was critical of certain teams performances, friends and fellow students of mine would want to debate with me about what I wrote.
-I always had reasoning behind any point that I made or make, and learning this lessons in high school has paid dividends in my growth as a journalist at the University of Rhode Island.
+I always had reasoning behind any point that I made, and learning these lessons in high school has paid dividends in my growth as a journalist at the University of Rhode Island.

 When I arrived at the University of Rhode Island I knew that journalism was my ultimate passion.
 There was no other major that I felt as strongly about, nor would I want to spend sleepless nights honing and improving on.
 One of the first moves I made when arriving to Kingston, RI as a freshman, was to join the school newspaper The Good 5 Cent Cigar.
 I started off as a contributing reporter for the sports section of the newspaper, and after developing connections within newspaper staff, athletic department, and athletic teams I earned a staff reporter role.
 I kept this role working closely with each of my editors for the remainder of my time at URI.